anthonyc-a/mongodb-express-starter/README.md

 ## How To Run

-1. You can follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide on the MongoDB site to learn how to create a free Atlas account, create your first cluster and get your Connection String to the database.
+1. You can follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide on the MongoDB site to create a free Atlas account, create your first cluster and get your Connection String to the database.
 Then, set the Atlas URI connection parameter in `server/config.env` to your Connection String:
 ```
 ATLAS_URI=mongodb+srv://<username>:<password>@sandbox.jadwj.mongodb.net/<database-name>?retryWrites=true&w=majority